apple5775/BrainGames-1/README.md

 - GameOver.java:
 It is an Activity that gets called by the games to declare the status of the game.
 It also has a button to start the MainActivity again.
+- activity_main.xml:
+Game descripitions and two buttons to start games.
+- gameover.xml
+Says if you win or lose at end of game with play again.
+Play again goes to main activity screen.

 ## Pushing